Dr Laura Miller

 Research Interests

-I was appointed as a Lecturer in Applied Mathematics in the Department of Mathematics and Statistics at the University of Strathclyde from November 2024.
-Prior to this I was an EPSRC post doctoral prize research fellow at the University of Glasgow (2022-2024).
-This was after completing my PhD in applied maths also at the University of Glasgow (2018-2022).
+I was appointed Lecturer in Applied Mathematics within the Department of Mathematics and Statistics at the University of Strathclyde in November 2024.
+Prior to this, I held an EPSRC Postdoctoral Prize Research Fellowship at the University of Glasgow (2022–2024), following the completion of my PhD in Applied Mathematics at the same institution (2018–2022).

 Professional Activities